mpv-player/mpv/DOCS/man/en/options.rst

     Specify a priority list of audio output drivers to be used.
 For interactive use you'd normally specify a single one to use, but in configuration files specifying a list of fallbacks may make sense.
-See :ref:`audio_outputs` for details and descriptions of available drivers.
+See `audio_outputs` for details and descriptions of available drivers.

 --ar, --no-ar
       Enable/disable AppleIR remote support.
 Enabled by default.